 Denied boarding, Cancellation, or flight delays:

 Under European law you have rights in some circumstances to refunds and/or compensation from your airline in cases of denied boarding, cancellation or delay to flights.
 Full details of these rights will be publicised at European airports and will also be available from airlines.
 Visit FlightRights.ie for more information.
 However reimbursement in such cases is the responsibility of the airline.
 If your airline does not comply with these rules you should complain to http://ec.europa.eu/ireland/contact_us/faq/air_travel/index_en.htm

 If you have any special requests, these will be passed on to the relevant supplier but cannot be guaranteed by the Company, therefore any reservation made, will not be conditional upon the confirmation of a special request.

-To ensure that you would be refunded and/or repatriated in the unlikely event of the Company’s insolvency the Company is licensed and bonded.
-It is licensed by the Irish Department of Transport, Kildare St, Dublin 1.
-This ensures that monies paid to TravelAgent.ie are secure.
+To ensure that you would be refunded and/or repatriated in the unlikely event of the Company’s insolvency the Company is licensed and bonded by the Commission for Aviation Regulation, license no. TA 0523.
+Click here for more information.

 It is not always possible to include all departure taxes on your ticket – in some cases departure taxes must be paid locally and these are payable to the Government of the country departed and are non-refundable.

 Government taxes, fess and charges:

 The price of your flight may include taxes, fees and charges which are imposed on air transportation by government authorities.
 They may represent a significant portion of the cost of air travel and are either included in the fare or shown separately on your ticket.
 You may also be required to pay taxes or fees or other charges not already collected, for example, it is not always possible to include all departure taxes on your ticket(s).
 In some cases departure taxes must be paid by you locally to the Government of the country you are departing from and are therefore non-refundable by us.